GalBrandwine/HalloPy/README.md

     press 'esc' to exit program ( only after drone landed)

+4 Video explaining hands movements for controlling the drone can be found [here](https://youtu.be/NSwKCzxFBv4)

 # Tanks to:
 * OpenCV - for the greatest computer Vision library in this world ( and others)